pstroe/chartering-new-realms-2024/chapter5.md

 #### Book-Specific Analysis: Insights from N-Gram Patterns
 Looking at the n-grams from different Bible translations gives us helpful insights into how choices in wording reflect changes in style, theological focus, and interpretation.
 This section dives into specific books—Philippians, Acts, Psalms, and 1 Corinthians—to show how these shifts play out over time, highlighting the balance between doctrinal priorities and changes in language.

-In *Philippians* (Book ID 2), the differences in style and theological emphasis stand out clearly.
-Older translations like the Douay-Rheims Bible (DRB) and King James Version (KJV) use phrases such as "Christ Jesus" and "Lord Jesus Christ" frequently, showing their focus on traditional Christological titles.
-On the other hand, the Open English Bible (OEB) and World English Bible (WEB) prefer phrases like "Union with Christ Jesus" and "Spreading the good news," which sound more modern and relational.
+In Philippians, the differences in style and theological emphasis stand out clearly.
+Older translations like the DRB and KJV use phrases such as "Christ Jesus" and "Lord Jesus Christ" frequently, showing their focus on traditional Christological titles.
+On the other hand, the OEB and WEB prefer phrases like "Union with Christ Jesus" and "Spreading the good news," which sound more modern and relational.
 This shift points to how newer translations aim to balance staying true to doctrine while being more accessible to contemporary readers.
 The graph compares 4-grams (four-word phrases) across four Bible versions: DRB, OEB, WEB, and KJV.
 Green highlights phrases found in all versions, like "the lord jesus christ," showing shared themes.
 Red marks unique phrases, reflecting differences in translation style or focus.
 ```{code-cell} python
 :tags: [hide-input]